DjKniteX/DevConnector/README.md

 https://nikkix.me

-Finished: Video 68: Post State/Add Post
+Finished: Video 73: Had to copy code for most of the stuff:
+Ready for deployment